ranga4all1/pneumonia-classification/README.md

     Click -> Commit changes to main

 2. Test
-    1) In your browser - within Hugging Face Spaces, follow the steps from the sample video
+    1) In your browser - within Hugging Face Spaces, app GUI should be available now to test.
+Select sample image and submit to get prediction.
+    Or use upload/drag files option and submit to get prediction